TarikGul/raspberry-pi-node-speech-bot/README.md

 ## Part 5 - On Boot Create User

 On Boot we need to create a user.
 A User wont be a traditional

+## Part 6 - Using node-bot in a subthread

+I basically wrote all this out already but when it comes to the architecture of things, I have decided to make a the bot a subprocess of the audio processing python portion of the PI.